JoshuaKennedy/project-magic/README.md

-project-magic
+Project Magic
 =============

-Easy-To-Use C API for Win32
+Easy-To-Use C API for Win32.

+This is licensed under the GNU LGPL!